 This is different from a relaxed tail that is hanging naturally downwards but isn’t droopy or sad looking.
 A sad or frightened dog will also have flat ears, and an anxious dog may be tense, pace, pant, or yawn.

 A dog holding his tail to the left communicates a disliking or concern towards something.
 This could be a place, thing, person, or another dog or animal.
 A dog holding its tail to the right indicates the opposite; a liking towards the situation.

 However, these rules only apply when the entire tail points to the side.
 If your dog’s tail is happily upright with just the end bit pointing to the left, don’t worry about it!

 Why Dogs Wag Their Tails – FAQs

 Just like humans and facial expressions, dogs wag their tails instinctually, but they can also do it on purpose when they want to convey something to someone around them.
-Many dogs, however, can appear to lose control of their wagging when they get overexcited and the entire back end of their bodies start to wag.
+Many dogs, however, can appear to lose control of their wagging when they get overexcited and the entire back end of their bodies starts to wag.
 Cute!

 Dogs dream when they sleep just like us, and in their dreams, they do all the fun things they do in real life, like playing games and going on walks, all of which lead to tail wagging!
-Just as some humans smile and talk in their sleep, some dogs wag their tails, move their legs, and bark in theirs.
+Just as some humans smile and talk in their sleep, some dogs wag their tails, move their legs, and bark at theirs.